HeribertoUroza/daily_ui/README.md

 ### ::002 Design a credit card checkout form or page.
 Don't forget the important elements such as the numbers, dates, security numbers, etc.

+### ::003 What's the main focus?
+Is it for a book, an album, a mobile app, a product?
+Consider important landing page elements (call-to-actions, clarity, etc.)

 <br />
 <hr />